aravindprasanna/Coursera/CodeBook.md

 ### Details about the tidy data set
 sub

     Subject

 act

     Activity performed by Subject

 timeDomainBodyAccelerometerMeanXAxis

 timeDomainBodyAccelerometerMeanYAxis

 timeDomainBodyAccelerometerMeanZAxis

-  Average of Mean of Body Acceleration measured along X,Y,Z axis using accelerometer timeDomainBodyAccelerometerStandardDeviationXAxis timeDomainBodyAccelerometerStandardDeviationYAxis
+    Average of Mean of Body Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainBodyAccelerometerStandardDeviationXAxis

+timeDomainBodyAccelerometerStandardDeviationYAxis

 timeDomainBodyAccelerometerStandardDeviationZAxis

-  Average of Standard Deviation of Body Acceleration measured along X,Y,Z axis using accelerometer timeDomainGravityAccelerometerMeanXAxis
+    Average of Standard Deviation of Body Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainGravityAccelerometerMeanXAxis

 timeDomainGravityAccelerometerMeanYAxis

 timeDomainGravityAccelerometerMeanZAxis

-  Average of Mean of Gravity Acceleration measured along X,Y,Z axis using accelerometer timeDomainGravityAccelerometerStandardDeviationXAxis timeDomainGravityAccelerometerStandardDeviationYAxis
+    Average of Mean of Gravity Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainGravityAccelerometerStandardDeviationXAxis

+timeDomainGravityAccelerometerStandardDeviationYAxis

 timeDomainGravityAccelerometerStandardDeviationZAxis

-  Average of Standard Deviation of Gravity Acceleration measured along X,Y,Z axis using accelerometer timeDomainBodyAccelerometerJerkMeanXAxis                     r timeDomainBodyAccelerometerJerkMeanYAxis
+    Average of Standard Deviation of Gravity Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainBodyAccelerometerJerkMeanXAxis

+timeDomainBodyAccelerometerJerkMeanYAxis

 timeDomainBodyAccelerometerJerkMeanZAxis

-  Average of Mean of Body Jerk Signal measured along X,Y,Z axis using accelerometer timeDomainBodyAccelerometerJerkStandardDeviationXAxis
+    Average of Mean of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+timeDomainBodyAccelerometerJerkStandardDeviationXAxis

 timeDomainBodyAccelerometerJerkStandardDeviationYAxis

 timeDomainBodyAccelerometerJerkStandardDeviationZAxis

-   Average of Standard Deviation of Body Jerk Signal measured along X,Y,Z axis using accelerometer timeDomainBodyGyroscopeMeanXAxis
+    Average of Standard Deviation of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+timeDomainBodyGyroscopeMeanXAxis

 timeDomainBodyGyroscopeMeanYAxis

 timeDomainBodyGyroscopeMeanZAxis

-  Average of Mean of Body Acceleration measured along X,Y,Z axis using gyroscope timeDomainBodyGyroscopeStandardDeviationXAxis
+    Average of Mean of Body Acceleration measured along X,Y,Z axis using gyroscope

+timeDomainBodyGyroscopeStandardDeviationXAxis

 timeDomainBodyGyroscopeStandardDeviationYAxis

 timeDomainBodyGyroscopeStandardDeviationZAxis

-  Average of Standard Deviation of Body Acceleration measured along X,Y,Z axis using gyroscope timeDomainBodyGyroscopeJerkMeanXAxis
+      Average of Standard Deviation of Body Acceleration measured along X,Y,Z axis using gyroscope

+timeDomainBodyGyroscopeJerkMeanXAxis

 timeDomainBodyGyroscopeJerkMeanYAxis

 timeDomainBodyGyroscopeJerkMeanZAxis

-    Average of Mean of Body Jerk Signal measured along X,Y,Z axis using gyroscope timeDomainBodyGyroscopeJerkStandardDeviationXAxis
+      Average of Mean of Body Jerk Signal measured along X,Y,Z axis using gyroscope

+timeDomainBodyGyroscopeJerkStandardDeviationXAxis

 timeDomainBodyGyroscopeJerkStandardDeviationYAxis

 timeDomainBodyGyroscopeJerkStandardDeviationZAxis

-    Average of Standard Deviation of Body Jerk Signal measured along X,Y,Z axis using gyroscope timeDomainBodyAccelerometerMagnitudeMean
+      Average of Standard Deviation of Body Jerk Signal measured along X,Y,Z axis using gyroscope

+timeDomainBodyAccelerometerMagnitudeMean

-    Average of Mean of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using accelerometer timeDomainBodyAccelerometerMagnitudeStandardDeviation
+      Average of Mean of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainBodyAccelerometerMagnitudeStandardDeviation

-    Average of Standard Deviation of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using accelerometer timeDomainGravityAccelerometerMagnitudeMean
+      Average of Standard Deviation of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainGravityAccelerometerMagnitudeMean

+      Average of Mean of Signal Magnitude of Gravity Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainGravityAccelerometerMagnitudeStandardDeviation

-    Average of Mean of Signal Magnitude of Gravity Acceleration measured along X,Y,Z axis using accelerometer timeDomainGravityAccelerometerMagnitudeStandardDeviation Average of Standard Deviation of Signal Magnitude of Gravity Acceleration measured along X,Y,Z axis using accelerometer timeDomainBodyAccelerometerJerkMagnitudeMean
+      Average of Standard Deviation of Signal Magnitude of Gravity Acceleration measured along X,Y,Z axis using accelerometer

+timeDomainBodyAccelerometerJerkMagnitudeMean

-   Average of Mean of Signal Magnitude of Body Jerk Signal measured along X,Y,Z axis using accelerometer timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation
+      Average of Mean of Signal Magnitude of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+timeDomainBodyAccelerometerJerkMagnitudeStandardDeviation

-     Average of Standard Deviation of Signal Magnitude of Body Jerk Signal measured along X,Y,Z axis using accelerometer timeDomainBodyGyroscopeMagnitudeMean
+      Average of Standard Deviation of Signal Magnitude of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+timeDomainBodyGyroscopeMagnitudeMean

-    Average of Mean of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using gyroscope timeDomainBodyGyroscopeMagnitudeStandardDeviation
+      Average of Mean of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using gyroscope

+timeDomainBodyGyroscopeMagnitudeStandardDeviation

-    Average of Standard Deviation of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using gyroscope timeDomainBodyGyroscopeJerkMagnitudeMean
+      Average of Standard Deviation of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using gyroscope

+timeDomainBodyGyroscopeJerkMagnitudeMean

-    Average of Mean of Signal Magnitude of Body Jerk Signal measured along X,Y,Z axis using gyroscope timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation
+      Average of Mean of Signal Magnitude of Body Jerk Signal measured along X,Y,Z axis using gyroscope

+timeDomainBodyGyroscopeJerkMagnitudeStandardDeviation

-    Average of Standard Deviation of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using gyroscope frequencyDomainBodyAccelerometerMeanXAxis
+      Average of Standard Deviation of Signal Magnitude of Body Acceleration measured along X,Y,Z axis using gyroscope

+frequencyDomainBodyAccelerometerMeanXAxis

 frequencyDomainBodyAccelerometerMeanYAxis

 frequencyDomainBodyAccelerometerMeanZAxis

-  Average of Mean of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer frequencyDomainBodyAccelerometerStandardDeviationXAxis
+    Average of Mean of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyAccelerometerStandardDeviationXAxis

 frequencyDomainBodyAccelerometerStandardDeviationYAxis

 frequencyDomainBodyAccelerometerStandardDeviationZAxis

-    Average of Standard Deviation of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer frequencyDomainBodyAccelerometerJerkMeanXAxis
+    Average of Standard Deviation of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyAccelerometerJerkMeanXAxis

 frequencyDomainBodyAccelerometerJerkMeanYAxis

 frequencyDomainBodyAccelerometerJerkMeanZAxis

-    Average of Mean of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer frequencyDomainBodyAccelerometerJerkStandardDeviationXAxis
+    Average of Mean of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyAccelerometerJerkStandardDeviationXAxis

 frequencyDomainBodyAccelerometerJerkStandardDeviationYAxis

 frequencyDomainBodyAccelerometerJerkStandardDeviationZAxis

-   Average of Standard Deviation of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer frequencyDomainBodyGyroscopeMeanXAxis
+   Average of Standard Deviation of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyGyroscopeMeanXAxis

 frequencyDomainBodyGyroscopeMeanYAxis

 frequencyDomainBodyGyroscopeMeanZAxis

-    Average of Mean of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope frequencyDomainBodyGyroscopeStandardDeviationXAxis
+    Average of Mean of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

+frequencyDomainBodyGyroscopeStandardDeviationXAxis

 frequencyDomainBodyGyroscopeStandardDeviationYAxis

 frequencyDomainBodyGyroscopeStandardDeviationZAxis

-   Average of Standard Deviation of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope frequencyDomainBodyAccelerometerMagnitudeMean
+   Average of Standard Deviation of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

+frequencyDomainBodyAccelerometerMagnitudeMean

-  Average of Mean of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer frequencyDomainBodyAccelerometerMagnitudeStandardDeviation
+  Average of Mean of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyAccelerometerMagnitudeStandardDeviation

-   Average of Standard Deviation of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer frequencyDomainBodyAccelerometerJerkMagnitudeMean
+   Average of Standard Deviation of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyAccelerometerJerkMagnitudeMean

+  Average of Mean of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation

-  Average of Mean of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer frequencyDomainBodyGyroscopeMagnitudeMean
+   Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using accelerometer

+frequencyDomainBodyGyroscopeMagnitudeMean

-   Average of Mean of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope frequencyDomainBodyGyroscopeMagnitudeStandardDeviation
+   Average of Mean of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

+frequencyDomainBodyGyroscopeMagnitudeStandardDeviation

-   Average of Standard Deviation of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope frequencyDomainBodyGyroscopeJerkMagnitudeMean
+   Average of Standard Deviation of Magnitude of Frequency of Body Acceleration measured along X,Y,Z axis using gyroscope

+frequencyDomainBodyGyroscopeJerkMagnitudeMean

+   Average of Mean of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscope

+frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation

-   Average of Mean of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscope frequencyDomainBodyGyroscopeJerkMagnitudeStandardDeviation Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscope
+  Average of Standard Deviation of Magnitude of Frequency of Body Jerk Signal measured along X,Y,Z axis using gyroscope